mightyjens/mightyjens.github.io/content/posts/2024/scott-strike-eride.md

 ### Brakes

 The bike is delivered ex works with the *SRAM DB8* brake.
 You can read quite a few mixed reviews of this brake online, which I can personally confirm.
 I didn't really have much fun with the brakes at the beginning, the reason being the discs were far too thin.
-Moderate braking power combined with a hefty noise level really annoyed me.
+Moderate braking power combined with annoying grinding noises has really upset me.

-My later conversion to *Shimano SM-RT800 ICE TEC* 203mm front and rear discs provided a remedy.
+My conversion to *Shimano SM-RT800 ICE TEC* 203mm front and rear discs provided a remedy.
 In combination with *AVID CODE pads from SRAM*, the brakes are unrecognizable.
 This upgrade is an absolute recommendation.

 A big advantage for forest and meadow riders like me is certainly the use of mineral oil, which significantly extends the maintenance intervals.